In this article, you’ll learn how to create a blog post page with PageFly so you can have more control over the layout and design of your blog.

 In the Comments section on the left screen, choose “Comments are allowed, and are automatically published” option, and then click on the Save button like the image below.

-You can also choose the second option if you don’t want any comments are automatically published.
+You can also choose the second option if you don’t want any comments to be automatically published.
 If you choose this option, any comments in your blog post will be controlled and moderated by you.

-The Page Optimization part configures settings for optimization of your page.
-You can find it in the Optimization tab in Page Setting
+The Page Optimization configures settings for the optimization of your page.
+You can find it in the Optimization tab in Page Setting.

 You can choose to Enable Lazyload Images for any page you want.
 For the page(s) you set up Lazyload Images on, when you scroll down, the images below will be loaded gradually.
 It is applied for all the images such as Collection Image, Background Image, Product Image, etc.